Nina BeguS

 Residential Life

-I've been involved in college residential life since 2013, initially as a Graduate Commons community advisor and a resident tutor in Mather House.
+I've been involved in collegiate residential life since 2013, first as a Graduate Commons community advisor and then as a resident tutor in Mather House.
 I currently live in Bowles Hall, the oldest residential college in the U.S. (est. 1928).

 Connect